-Let me welcome you to the MBTSports channel and in this episode I’m going to be discussing with you a question that comes up regularly and that question is; is greyhound betting worth it?
+In this article, I’m going to be discussing with you a question that comes up regularly and that question is; is greyhound betting worth it?
 Or put another way, is it worth spending time betting on greyhounds?

 Just before we get into the video, time for a shameless plug.
-If you want to learn more tips and strategies for sports trading, then checkout our members area at mbt-sports.com, the link is in the description.
+If you want to learn more tips and strategies for sports trading, then checkout our members area at mbt-sports.com

 So let’s get started.